scrambledpie/scrambledpie.github.io/_posts/2019-12-6-Gaussian-Process-Prior_VAE-for-Interpretable-Latent-Dynamics-from-Pixels.markdown

 * It must be able to handle different length videos: 2 frames, 10 frames, 100 frames, videos vary in length.

 Previous solutions, such as the Kalman-VAE, have combined high-capacity LSTM with low capacity Kalman-filtering.
 This allowed interpretable physically plausible latent space but required training tricks: reweighting loss function terms, freeze-thaw of parameters, a handcrafted training schedule.
-In an attempt to make life a bit easier, we instead replace the low capacity Kalman filter with a slightly more flexible GP and remove the LSTM.
+To make life a bit easier, we instead replace the low capacity Kalman filter with a more flexible GP and remove the LSTM entirely.
 As a result this model (on toy data at least) can be trained very quickly and easily!

 ## The Solution